APNIC

-APNIC (the Asia Pacific Network Information Centre) is the regional Internet address registry (RIR) for the Asia–Pacific region.
+The Asia Pacific Network Information Centre (APNIC) is the regional Internet address registry (RIR) for the Asia–Pacific region.
 It is one of the world's five RIRs and is part of the Number Resource Organization (NRO).

 APNIC provides numbers resource allocation and registration services that support the global operation of the internet.
 It is a nonprofit, membership-based organization whose members include Internet service providers, telecommunication providers, data centers, universities, banks, national Internet registries, and similar organizations that have their own networks.